roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18-year-old Friend: Kaeli Goes Bi ****** byNonStopFunGuy© I could tell stories about my married lover Kim, but what you REALLY want to hear is the story Kim told ME, about the hot 18 year old dancer Kaeli who Kim got to fuck in an afternoon of delicious girl/girl sex.
+I could tell stories about my married lover Kim, but what you REALLY want to hear is the story Kim told ME, about the hot 18 year old dancer Kaeli who Kim got to fuck in an afternoon of delicious girl/girl sex.

  Kim related the tale while she was licking and jerking my very fat six and a half inches of swollen cockmeat.
 It made her horny to see my reaction, and I heard all the juicy details about how she seduced and fucked a high school senior at the end of this past summer.